PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 In **Release 1.7**, a support for [Ernie (NLP) QAT trained model](https://github.com/PaddlePaddle/benchmark/tree/master/Inference/c%2B%2B/ernie/mkldnn) was added to the QAT2.

+In **Release 2.0**, further optimizations were added to the QAT2: INT8 `matmul` kernel, inplace execution of activation and `elementwise_add` operators, and broader support for quantization aware strategy from PaddleSlim.

 In this document we focus on the QAT2 approach only.

 ## 0. Prerequisites
-* PaddlePaddle in version 1.7.1 or higher is required.
+* PaddlePaddle in version 2.0 or higher is required.
 For instructions on how to install it see the [installation document](https://www.paddlepaddle.org.cn/install/quick).

 * MKL-DNN and MKL are required.
 The highest performance gain can be observed using CPU servers supporting AVX512 instructions.
 * INT8 accuracy is best on CPU servers supporting AVX512 VNNI extension (e.g. CLX class Intel processors).
 A linux server supports AVX512 VNNI instructions if the output of the command `lscpu` contains the `avx512_vnni` entry in the `Flags` section.
 AVX512 VNNI support on Windows can be checked using the [`coreinfo`]( https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo) tool.